adddddddddddddddd/entropy-guided-masked-diffusion-model/README.md

 First of all I want to thank the creators of the dLLM github repo who helped me shape my idea into something real without having to start from scratch.
 Huge thank you.

-Also I am an undergrad student in CentraleSupélec, France that is doing the work alone.
+**Also** I am an **undergrad** student in CentraleSupélec, France that is doing the work alone.
 This is a first version, with maybe some imprecisions.
 Feel free to correct me or contact me so I can cite your paper and review my statements.

+Contact informations at the bottom of this file.
+I am currently looking for an internship.

 ### The intuition behind the model